scalyr/scalyr-logback/readme.md

 In your log4J configuration file, add a com.scalyr.log4j.ScalyrAppender.
 See sample [log4j.properties](samples/log4j.properties)

+##### Accounts in eu.scalyr.com

+If your Scalyr account is hosted on `eu.scalyr.com`, you will need to override the `scalyrServerAddress` configuration variable to use `https://upload.eu.scalyr.com`.
+See the comments in the [logback.xml](samples/logback.xml) sample for an example.

 ### Parsing Rules

 Once you have log messages flowing into Scalyr, you can set up parsing rules.
 The easiest way to do that